RossielCS/Pirate-Adventure/README.md

 # Pirate Adventure
-This project consist on building a video game using JavaScript and the game engine Phaser.
+This project consists of building a video game using JavaScript and the game engine Phaser.

-The game is about a pirate tha needs to collect the red diamonds that appear over the plarforms while jumping between then and avoiding to fall.
+The game is about a pirate that needs to collect the red diamonds that appear over the platforms while jumping between them and avoiding to fall.

 ## Screenshot
 <img src="src\assets\images\screenshot-01.png" alt="screenshot" width="600"/>